Kinder Institute Residential College

 After you’re notified of acceptance into the Residential College, the last step in the process is just signing a housing contract with Wolpers and then moving into the dorm when the time comes.

 A: A recently renovated, community-style dorm located in the heart of campus, Wolpers is right across the street from the Rec and the MU Student Center and a ten-minute walk from the Kinder Institute’s offices in Jesse Hall.

 Q: What are the courses I’ll be taking with other college residents?

-In addition to the three-credit hour classes, you’ll enroll during the fall semester in a one-credit-hour seminar designed specifically for residents by the college’s R.A. and in-house faculty member that consists of guest lectures, group discussions, introductions to other Kinder Institute programs, and excursions in and around Columbia.
+In addition to the three-credit hour classes, students will in enroll during the fall semester in a one-credit-hour seminar designed specifically for residents by the college’s R.A. and in-house Graduate Teaching Assistant that consists of guest lectures, group discussions, introductions to other Kinder Institute programs, and excursions in and around Columbia.

 Q: Are scholarships available?